-Gaylene Preston began in film by accident, while trying to give a voice to those that did not have one.
-Her first filmmaking experiences occured while working at a psychiatric hospital near London.
-Since many of the patients couldn't talk, the idea of drama therapy did not seem a useful idea; a friend proposed shooting a film instead.
-Preston found that the film, the first of many, offered these "people who everyone ignored" respect and a public voice.
+Gaylene Preston began in film by accident, while trying to give a voice to those that didn't have one.
+She was working at a psychiatric hospital near London.
+Since many of the patients couldn't talk, the idea of drama therapy did not seem a useful idea.
+A friend proposed shooting a film instead.
+Preston found that the film, the first of many, offered these "people who everyone ignored" respect, and a public voice.

 After seven years in England, Preston returned to New Zealand in 1977 (she already had three years study at Ilam art school behind her).
-She began working for John O'Shea at Pacific Films, a place whose spirit of creativity reminded her of "Walt Disney's garage in about 1938".
-Preston was one of many young filmmakers to thrive at the Wellington film company.
+She joined the team of young filmmakers working for John O'Shea at Pacific Films in Wellington — a place whose spirit of creativity reminded her of "Walt Disney's garage in about 1938".

 Worried at the direction new right economics were taking New Zealand, Preston then decided to make Learning Fast (1980) which documents life and looming unemployment for a group of teenagers.
 Three years later she directed Making Utu, a behind the scenes chronicle of Geoff Murphy's epic Māori western.

 After meeting Robin Laing, partner of director John Laing, Preston decided that Robin had all the right qualifications to be a film producer.
-The pair formed Preston Laing Productions, and found themselves at meetings where people would continue to look at the door after they had sat down.
+The pair formed Preston Laing Productions, and as Preston recounts in this video interview, found themselves at meetings where people would continue to look at the door after they had sat down.
 "It gradually dawned on us that they were waiting for the man to come in, and we had to say: 'Well there isn't one.
 You'll have to talk to us.'"

 The Preston Laing team would go on to work together on Mr Wrong, Ruby and Rata, War Stories Our Mothers Never Told Us and Perfect Strangers.
 Preston and Laing have been strong advocates of equality within the industry, and role models for a number of emerging women filmmakers.